DCC-EX/dcc-ex.github.io/docs/reference/software/hal-config.rst

 Two MCP23017 modules are pre-configured, one is address 0x20 and uses VPINs 164-179.
 The second is address 0x21 and uses VPINs 180-195.

-An input pin may be configured using the DCC++ EX Sensor commands, as follows:
+An input pin may be configured using the DCC-EX Sensor commands, as follows:

 .. code-block::